 When I don’t consciously STOP and think, my mind can get flooded by insecure thoughts and fears.

-But I’ve realized, especially recently, that I have a lot to be confident about.
+But I’ve realized, especially recently, that I have a lot to have self confidence about and to feel self worth for.
 I’m creative, a fabulous singer, I pick up new tasks quickly, I follow instructions well, I like to make people happy and I actually have enough life experience to genuinely help people.

 ^^^ That’s huge.

-I truly believe these 5 tips are for everyone—s if you’re looking for tangible ways to feel more confident, then read (or watch) below.
+I truly believe these 5 tips are for everyone—so if you’re looking for tangible ways to feel more self confidence, then read (or watch) below.

-One thing that helped me to be more confident was to not only embrace my uniqueness, but to embrace my awkwardness.
+One thing that helped me to be more confident was to not only embrace my uniqueness, but to embrace my awkwardness and appreciating my own self worth.

 I’m not saying you’re awkward – maybe you’re not.
 But One thing I felt insecure about was that I feel awkward constantly.
 By embracing it as a unique and endearing part of my personality, I was able to stop feeling so insecure about it and to start embracing it as a part of who I am.